Editorial Policy

 All our NZ content prominently displays links to NZ support organisations:

-- Problem Gambling Foundation: 0800 664 262 – Free New Zealand gambling support helpline
+- Problem Gambling Foundation: 0800 664 262.
+It is a free New Zealand gambling support helpline.

-- Gamblers Anonymous NZ: www.gamblersanonymous.org.nz – Peer support meetings
+- Gamblers Anonymous NZ: www.gamblersanonymous.org.nz – It offers access to peer support meetings.

-- Department of Internal Affairs: www.dia.govt.nz – New Zealand gambling information
+- Department of Internal Affairs: www.dia.govt.nz – It provides access to New Zealand gambling information.

 Editorial Policy Contact

-For questions, concerns, or feedback regarding our New Zealand editorial policy or specific content:
+If you have any questions, concerns, or comments regarding our editorial policy or specific content, please check the information below:

 Why You Should Trust Us